Bucket List: Amazing Places to Visit in Chiang Mai, Thailand

 If you want cool things to do in Chiang Mai, nothing can beat shopping at the trendiest part of Chiang Mai – Nimmanhaemin Road.
 The area also has many bars and restaurants.

 Try out Khao Soi

 The dish is served with chopped red onions, a wedge of lime, and pickled green mustard.
-Don’t make a mistake of leaving Chiang Mai without tasting Khao Soi.
+Don’t make the mistake of leaving Chiang Mai without tasting Khao Soi.

 Shop at Warorot Market

-Warorot Market is by the Ping River, and unlike other markets, Warorot is not a night market, but rather opens early in the morning and closes when darkness falls.
+Warorot Market is by the Ping River, and unlike other markets, Warorot is not a night market but instead opens early in the morning and closes when darkness falls.

 Boat ride on Mae Ping River

 After shopping at the nearby Warorot Market, book a two-hour boat ride along Mae Ping River.
 This is one of the most soothing activities in Chiang Mai.

 You will also enjoy beautiful scenery, including traditional teak houses.

 Come up and close with elephants at a sanctuary.